If you’re a brewery, you could claim thousands of pounds in R&D Tax Credits. Now that’s something worth raising a glass to!

 This work qualified for tax credits, earning the brewery thousands of pounds in government funding.

 How do breweries qualify for tax credits?

-When figuring out whether an R&D project qualifies for tax credits, the key is to determine whether you’ve come up against a ‘scientific uncertainty’.
+When figuring out whether a project qualifies for tax credits, the key is to determine whether you satisfy the government’s definition of qualifying R&D.

 In testing out ways to move your project forward, there’s a good chance you’re conducting R&D.

 Brewers come up against uncertainties all the time when making a new brew.

 As anyone who’s ever tried their hand at home brewing will know, there’s a huge amount of variables to consider and monitor.